emilyruby/manifestoo/conservative.md

 * Oblige all companies to give digital receipts, clearer terms and conditions when selling goods and services online, and support new digital proofs of identification.
-* By the end of 2017, 19 out of 20 premises will have access to superfast broadband.
-* Ensure through the `Universal Service Obligation`, that every home and business in Britain has access to high speed broadband.
 * Introduce a full fiber connection voucher for companies across the country by 2018.
-* By 2022, extend mobile coverage further to 95% geographic coverage of the UK.
-* By 2022, ensure all major roads and mainline trains have uninterrupted phone service and guaranteed WiFi internet on all such trains.
-* Have a majority of the UK population covered by a 5G signal by 2027.
-* Give people the ability to require major social media platforms to delete information about them at the age of 18.
 * Institute an expert `Data Use and Ethics Commission`.
 * Continue a £1.9 billion investment in cyber security.
 * Repeal section 40 of the `Crime and Courts Act 2014`.
 * Create a new presumption of digital government services by default.
 * Create a new `Schools Map` to help parents choose the school that is right for their child.
-* Roll out `Verify` so that people can identify themselves on all government services by 2020.
-* Reduce data duplication across all systems, so that we automatically comply with the `Once Only` principle in central government services by 2022 and wider public services by 2025.
 * Combine the relevant parts of `HM Land Registry`, `Ordnance Survey`, the `Valuation Office Agency`, the `Hydrographic Office` and `Geological Survey` to create a comprehensive geospatial data body in government.